'Only Murders In The Building' Season 4: What Do We Know So Far?

 As of now, Hulu has not confirmed a season 4 for Only Murders in the Building.
 However, we have an inclination that it might happen sooner rather than later.

 It is also important to consider that, for the entertainment industry, this is not a normal year.
 There is a possibility that the streaming platform is waiting to make an official announcement about the renewal after the SAG-AFTRA strike is over.
-The recent resolution of the WGA strike is a promising step in the right direction.
+In that regard, the recent resolution of the WGA strike is a promising step in the right direction.

 What can we expect from ‘Only Murders in the Building’ season 4’s plot?